-Below we’re taking the time to not only talk about these gorgeous styles, but to also give you a little background on the style, a few styling and prep tips for how you can recreate the look just the way you like.
+Below we’re taking the time to not only talk about these gorgeous styles but to also give you a little background on the style, a few styling, and prep tips for how you can recreate the look just the way you like.
 From long to short, skinny and thick, here’s your ultimate two strand twist styles gallery.

-2. Yarn Two Strand Twists
+2. Yarn Two-Strand Twists

 Here’s a little fun fact: Besides being drawn to the look, many women opt for yarn twisted styles because the cost of twisting tools is price friendly.
-Yarn two strand twists can be created with acrylic yarn that you can possibly find for a few bucks in an arts and craft store.
+Yarn two-strand twists can be created with acrylic yarn that you can possibly find for a few bucks in an arts and craft store.
 While we love any hairstyle that doesn’t break the bank, this isn’t the only reason why we love this twisted style.
 The texture is what we’re truly in love with.

-3. Short and Curly Kinky Two Strand Twists
+3. Short and Curly Kinky Two-Strand Twists

-Like many other natural hair protective styles, two strand twists can be styled in various ways.
+Like many other natural hair protective styles, two-strand twists can be styled in various ways.
 If you want a bob cut with your twist, cut them short; if you want curly hair, wrap it around a curling iron.
 To remove the curling iron method from your routine, you can opt for wet and wavy braiding hair which curls up when it’s wet.

-4. Senegalese Two Strand Twists
+4. Senegalese Two–e3w5r4Strand Twists

-If you like the idea of wearing two strand twists with a traditional feeling, take cues from the African heritage and adorn your twist styles with a gorgeous printed turban or headwrap.
-Match your headwrap with your outfit and have fun with the look while showing your appreciation for the culture.
-This style, in particular, is the Senegalese style in which twists are created with a ropelike effect.
+If you like the idea of wearing two-strand twists with a traditional feeling, take cues from the African heritage and adorn your twist styles with a gorgeous printed turban or head-wrap.
+Match your head wrap with your outfit and have fun with the look while showing your appreciation for the culture.
+This style, in particular, is the Senegalese style in which twists are created with a rope-like effect.
 As the hair is twisted, the stylist (or yourself) coils the hair while twisting down to the ends.

-5. Two Strand Twists Styles on Box Braided Hair
+5. Two-Strand Twists Styles on Box Braided Hair

-Zoom in just a bit and you’ll notice this two strand twist style starts off as a box braid and ends with a Senegalese-style two strand twist.
+Zoom in just a bit and you’ll notice this two-strand twist style starts off as a box braid and ends with a Senegalese-style two-strand twist.
 Mixing and matching the styles is a great way to get the best of both worlds.

-6. Braid and Twist Style
+6. Twist Braids

-7. Side Parted Two Strand Twist Styles
+7. Side-Parted Two-Strand Twist Styles

-Just like your everyday blowout hairstyle, a two strand twist hairstyle can be updated by changing the direction of your part.
+Just like your everyday blowout hairstyle, a two-strand twist hairstyle can be updated by changing the direction of your part.
 Try a middle part or side part as demonstrated above to alter your overall look.

-8. Two Strand Twist Bun
+8. Two-Strand Twist Bun

 Most girls like to switch up their two strand twist styles and create updos like buns for special occasions.
 You can even dress your twisted updo up with hair accessories like headbands to take your styling game for fancy events one step further.

-9. Micro Two Strand Twist Styles
+9. Micro Two-Strand Twist Styles

 In this style above, individual two-strand twists are made in small sections with super straight ends.
 This style takes quite a few hours to finish but the gorgeous result is worth the wait.
 To touch up your style and refresh your hair while your twists are in, use SheaMoisture Moringa & Avocado Power Greens Hair Tea Rinse.
 This is a great product to use because it’ll provide a light cleanse as opposed to a shampoo.

-10. French Braid on Two Strand Twist Styles
+10. French Braid on Two-Strand Twist Styles

-11. Two Strand Twist Styles with Accent Braids
+11. Two-Strand Twist Styles with Accent Braids

 No matter what kind of twist style you wear, there’s always a way to have fun with the look!
 This style takes accent braids up a notch with a fun pop of color added to it.
 Go bold and try some of your favorite hues.

-12. Chunky Two Strand Twist
+12. Chunky Two-Strand Twist

-If multiple twists aren’t your style you can opt for this chunky twist updo.
+If multiple twists aren’t your style, you can opt for this chunky twist updo.
 We feel you, some of us don’t have the patience to sit in a chair for hours getting our hair done.
-This hairdo is simple, easy and is also a great protective style all year round.
+This hairdo is simple, easy, and is also a great protective style all year round.
 Keep your style tamed and edges maintained with Suave Max Hold Sculpting Gel.
 This gel will keep your style frizz-free and create a silky texture in your strands.